Orangesock/chickfila-project/README.md

-# Chickfila-Project
+# Chick-fil-A Online Ordering System

-Chickfila-Project is a front-end web application that simulates an online ordering system for Chick-fil-A. Users can browse the menu, add items to their cart, check order status, and contact customer support.
-The project is built with HTML, CSS, and JavaScript.
+This is a web-based system for browsing the menu, placing orders, checking order status, and contacting customer support.
+Built with **HTML, CSS, and JavaScript**, this project simulates an online ordering experience.

 ## Features

-- Browse Chick-fil-A menu 🍗
+- Browse menu items with prices 🍔🍟🥤
-- Add items to a cart with quantity selection 🛒
+- Add items to a cart with quantity selection
+- View cart item count in real-time
-- Checkout summary with total price calculation 💰
+- Checkout with an order summary and total
-- Check order status by order number or email 📋
+- Check simulated order status
-- Contact customer support through a form ✉️
+- Contact customer support with form validation
-- Responsive design for desktop and mobile 📱

 ## Project Structure

 chickfila-project/
 │
 ├── index.html        # Home page
-├── order.html        # Order menu page
+├── order.html        # Menu and ordering page
-├── status.html       # Order status page
+├── status.html       # Check order status page
 ├── support.html      # Customer support page
-├── style.css         # CSS styling
+├── style.css         # Stylesheet for all pages
-├── script.js         # JavaScript functionality
+├── script.js         # JavaScript for cart, forms, and interactions
-├── README.md         # Project documentation
-└── .gitignore        # Git ignore file
+├── .gitignore        # Git ignore file
+└── README.md         # Project documentation

 ## Setup

-Clone the repository and open the project in a browser:
+1. Clone the repository:

 git clone https://github.com/Orangesock/chickfila-project.git
 cd chickfila-project

+2. Open `index.html` in a browser to start using the system:

-open index.html  # On Mac
+open index.html  # macOS
-# Or double-click index.html in your file explorer
+# or double-click index.html in your file explorer

+3. Optional: Modify HTML, CSS, or JS files to customize the project.

 ## Usage

-- Click "Order Now" to view the menu 🍔
-- Enter quantities and add items to the cart 🛒
+- **Browsing & ordering**: Navigate to `order.html`, select quantities,
-- Click "Checkout" to see a summary of your order 🧾
+and click "Add to Cart".
+Click "Checkout" to see your order summary.
-- Use "Check Order Status" with your order number or email to see status 📬
-- Fill out "Customer Support" form to send a message ✉️
+- **Check order status**: Navigate to `status.html` and enter an order number or email.
+The system simulates order stages.
+- **Customer support**: Navigate to `support.html`, fill out the form, and submit to simulate sending a message.

 ## Contributing

 1. Fork the repository
-2. Create a new branch (`git checkout -b feature/my-feature`)
+2. Create a branch (`git checkout -b feature/my-feature`)
-3. Commit your changes (`git commit -am 'Add feature'`)
+3. Commit changes (`git commit -am 'Add feature'`)
 4. Push to the branch (`git push origin feature/my-feature`)
 5. Open a Pull Request